DEF CON CTF 2021 ran Friday August 6th through Sunday 8th (CTFTime) and were hybrid, like the rest of DEF CON.

 Note that there is no “SLA” or “uptime” here.

-Defense points accumulate by 1 for each of your services that is unexploited in a tick where successful exploits are launched.
+Defense points accumulate by 1 for each of your services that is unexploited in a tick where successful exploits are launched on those services.
+For a service X, you get 1 defense point for every tick that some other team gets exploited on service X and you did not.

 Attack points accumulate by 1 for each flag that you retrieve, except for your own.
 Stealth flags are worth 0.5 points (see the PCAP section).